Bombay, the city of dreams, that’s where I live. My Bombay. Or should I say my Mumbai?

 It’s a must visit for any foodie, much like the Khau galli in Jogeshwari opposite Bostan Hotel (yeah, not Boston).

-One of the more well known sweet shops on Mohammed Ali Road is he Suleiman Usman Mithai Wala.
-Phirnis, halwas, dry fruits and the a range of barfis.
+One of the more well-known sweet shops on Mohammed Ali Road is the Suleiman Usman Mithai Wala.
+Phirnis, halwas, dry fruits and the range of barfis.
+Rose barfi, coconut barfi, almond barfi, anjeer barfi, walnut burfee, milk burfi, you name a burfi, they have it.
 My favorite barfi at their store is the black currant barfi. 🙂 To die for!

 Find Suleiman Usman Mithaiwala at 167, IbrahimMerchant Rd, Below Minara Masjid, Pydhonie, Mandvi, Mumbai, Maharashtra 400003.